In sweeps, size matters. The ratings periods are all about drawing the biggest crowds to shows hyped as events.

 Although few programs warrant the buildup, broadcast executives merrily brag about their results anyway.
 Ultimately, the four-week sweeps are about numbers: ratings, who's first, who's falling.

-American Idol finale unfolds May 26, the last night of sweeps.
+Two phenomena will drive the May sweeps, which start today.
+The American Idol finale unfolds May 26, the last night of sweeps.
 The final hour last season attracted 38.1 million viewers.
 That made it the season's second most-watched entertainment show, after the Joe Millionaire selection show seen by 40 million.

 This season's edition of American Idol has displayed remarkable drawing power.
 The Tuesday performance show ranks No. 1 among total viewers, and the Wednesday results show places at No. 3.
 (CBS' CSI comes in at No. 2.)
 Unless viewers grow furious with the voting results, American Idol could well surpass its fade-out last year.